julelang/manual/src/integrated-jule/api/api-development.md

 # API Development

 Jule aims to be interoperable with C/C++.
 But this must go both ways in some cases.
-So, while you can use C++ codes with Jule, in some cases you may need to use your Jule codes in the C++ backend.
+So, while you can use C++ code with Jule, in some cases, you may need to use your Jule code in the C++ backend.

 Jule provides the `export` directive to achieve this.
 Jule does not provide a standard for how to pass any definitions to the backend.
 In other words, it is often not possible to know which identifier your Jule codes will be reflected in the backend.
-To make this consistent and expose your Jule codes to the backend you need to use the `export` directive.
+To make this consistent and expose your Jule codes to the backend, you need to use the `export` directive.

 Jule makes the `export` directive available only for global variables and functions.
 It always takes an absolute parameter.
 This parameter is the identifier that will be used to export.

-Here's an example to develop API for your Jule code for the backend:
+Here's an example to develop an API for your Jule code for the backend:
 ```jule
 extern use "magicheader.hpp"